 Gratitude isn’t about denying our efforts or disowning our achievements; it is about seeing our efforts as a continuum of the love and efforts of many more people.
 It is about seeing ourselves in a larger perspective, that ‘we’ are inseparable from the web of life and never really alone in this universe.

-Here is a meditation that would lead you to inner spaciousness and a state of gratefulness.
 It has been my personal experience that the more grateful I am, more reasons I find to be grateful.
 Experience the spaciousness.

 … by Preethaji – Founder of O&O Academy